Anthony Faramus

-Anthony Charles Faramus (27 July 1920 – August 1990) was an actor, author and hairdresser.
-He was born in Saint Peter, Jersey and died in Surrey.
+Anthony Charles Faramus (27 July 1920 – 4 August 1990) was an actor, author and hairdresser.
+He was born in Saint Peter, Jersey, and died in Surrey.
 The autobiographical accounts of his survival of Fort de Romainville, Buchenwald and the Mauthausen-Gusen concentration camp complex were published as The Faramus Story in 1954 and Journey into Darkness in 1990.
 Two books about Agent Zigzag, the double agent Eddie Chapman, also document aspects of Faramus's 'ruse' to join the Nazis as a collaborator and a spy, his imprisonment in Jersey, Paris and the concentration camps.

 Arrest

 Faramus worked as a hairdresser in a Saint Helier salon and later, during the early stages of the German occupation of the Channel Islands, was employed in the kitchen of the Miramar Hotel.
 In the spring of 1940 he attempted to join the Royal Air Force but was not accepted.
-Faramus was also a petty criminal and in December 1940, at the age of 20, he received a 6-month prison sentence for obtaining £9 under false pretenses.
+Faramus was also a petty criminal and in December 1940, at the age of 20, he received a 6-month prison sentence for obtaining £9 under false pretences.
 Faramus was incarcerated in H.M.
-Prison Jersey, sharing the same cell as Eddie Chapman, who later described Faramus as "a hopeless crook".
+Prison Jersey, sharing a cell with Eddie Chapman, who later described Faramus as "a hopeless crook".

 Under the conditions of military occupation, the administration of civil law and order was subject to the dictates of the German authorities.
 As at the time of his arrest Faramus had in his possession an anti-Nazi leaflet, the German authorities added 1 month to his sentence.
-Faramus names Centenier Arthur Tostevin, an Honorary Police officer of Saint Helier and Detective Constable Benjamin Shenton as the officials who had informed the Germans about the leaflet.
+Faramus names Centenier Arthur Tostevin, an Honorary Police officer of Saint Helier and Detective Constable Benjamin Shenton as the officials who had allegedly informed the Germans about the leaflet.

 Faramus and Chapman quickly struck up a friendship while in prison.
-They arranged to meet after they were released, and subsequently shared a flat.
-For a short period they ran a barber shop together.
+They arranged to meet after they were released and subsequently shared a flat.
+For a short period they ran a barber's shop together.
 Their customers included civilians and German soldiers alike.
 The shop also served as a useful front for the black market activities of another of Faramus's criminal associates, Douglas Stirling.